 College is a time of freedom and fun.
 Students need to have the skills to be able to succeed at their work when the prospect of having fun beckons.
 They need to understand how to have good time management and study habits.
 They need to learn these habits BEFORE they leave home or the adjustment could cause extra semesters.

-Juggling all these challenges is a delicate balance, but the goal is an important one.
-Graduate in four years in order to keep a lid on soaring college costs.
+Juggling all these challenges is a delicate balance, but the goal is an important one: Graduate in four years to keep a lid on soaring college costs.